James-Lian/french-lookup/README.md

 Press `/` to switch between the conjugation and dictionary mode.
 Press `.` to switch between French and English translations.
 Press `ENTER` to refocus onto the searchbar element.

-Built using Vercel, the Collins dictionary API, and the conjugation-fr package.
+Built using Vercel, Redis, the Collins dictionary API, and the conjugation-fr package.

 ![image of the extension in action](https://github.com/James-Lian/french-lookup/blob/main/example.png)